Skip to contents

 The full package documentation is available from the proxysnr homepage.

-introduces the main signal and noise decomposition method with a simple surrogate data example. - The
+• The vignette("proxysnr") introduces the main signal and noise decomposition method with a simple surrogate data example.

-applies this method on two real-world proxy datasets from Antarctic firn and ice cores, thereby showing how to reproduce the results of Münch and Laepple (2018). - The
+• The vignette("plot-muench-laepple-figures") applies this method on two real-world proxy datasets from Antarctic firn and ice cores, thereby showing how to reproduce the results of Münch and Laepple (2018).

 Literature cited